Ateez: 2020: Conclusion of Treasure series and start of Fever series

 On December 19, Ateez were the only idol group invited to the Immortal Songs year-end finale "King of Kings", where they performed their version of Seo Taiji and Boys' "Anyhow Song".
 According to an official Twitter survey, Ateez were the fifth most tweeted-about musician in the United States in 2020, after BTS, Kanye West, Beyoncé, and Drake, and the 10th most tweeted-about K-pop group in the world.

 2021: Fever series, Kingdom and domestic promotions

-On January 31, Ateez received their first Bonsang (main award) since debut on the 30th Seoul Music Awards.
+On January 31, Ateez received their first Bonsang (main award) at the 30th Seoul Music Awards.
 They returned to Immortal Songs: Singing the Legend for a third time and won the episode on February 6 by performing a rendition of Rain's "It's Raining", making them the only K-pop boy group with multiple wins on the program.